HugoLi0213/hk-mtr-lrt-vue/README.md

 - **Weather Protection**: Minimize waiting time on outdoor platforms (especially LRT)
 - **Data Efficiency**: Only use data when you need real-time information

-## 🗺️ Google Maps + HK Railway: The Perfect Transit Solution
+## 🗺️ Google Maps + HKMTRVUE: The Perfect Transit Solution

 ### **Why Use Both Apps Together?**